LiquidFun/Airway/README.md

 Here, a pipeline is implemented which, given a formatted input data structure, can create the anatomical segmentations, clusters of similar anatomy, and the visualisations presented below.

-This project is work in progress and is being actively developed!
-Be aware that stuff may change.

 An example can be seen below, the 18 segments of the lung are automatically annotated in the voxel model (the labels are added manually though).